THIS TOPIC APPLIES TO: SQL Server (starting with 2016)Azure SQL DatabaseAzure SQL Data Warehouse Parallel Data Warehouse

 |Enable the Always On availability groups feature on each server instance that will host an availability replica for any availability group.
 On a given computer, you can enable as many server instances for Always On availability groups as your SQL Server installation supports.||Enable and Disable Always On Availability Groups (SQL Server)

-** Important *\* If you delete and re-create a WSFC cluster, you must disable and re-enable the Always On availability groups feature on each server instance that was enabled for Always On availability groups on the original WSFC cluster.
+** Important *\* If you destroy and re-create a WSFC, you must disable and re-enable the Always On availability groups feature on each server instance that was enabled for Always On availability groups on the original cluster.

 |Each server instance requires a database mirroring endpoint.
 Note that this endpoint is shared by all the availability replicas and database mirroring partners and witnesses on the server instance.